 By Lazarus Maitha in Mombasa County.

-On Friday, January 17, police in Likoni, Mombasa launched a hunt for the 44-year-old man, who was accused of killing his wife following a marital conflict.
+Police in Likoni, Mombasa have launched a hunt for a 44-year-old man who allegedly killed his wife on Friday following a domestic dispute.

-Peter Mutisya was alleged to have hacked his wife, Ruth Mutisya, 42, in the head and back at 2am Friday at their Pungu Villa home in Likoni.
-The reason behind their dispute is yet to be known.
+Peter Mutisya is alleged to have hacked his wife, Ruth Kaveke, 42, in the head and back at 2am Friday at their Pungu Villa home in Likoni.
+The reason behind the now-fatal dispute remains unclear.

-Police told K24 Digital that Mutisya killed Ruth as their five children slept in their room.
+Police say Mutisya killed Kaveke as their five children slept in their room.
 However, their mother’s screams woke them up.
 The couple’s eldest child, a daughter aged 21, rushed to her parents’ bedroom, where she found her mother lying on the bed with blood gushing from her head and back.

-The daughter, Mbithe Peter, told K24 Digital that her father warned he would harm her if she raised the alarm.
+The daughter, Mbithe Peter, says her father warned he would harm her if she raised the alarm.

-After Mutisya fled the scene, the eldest child burst into loud screams, attracting the attention of neighbours, who rushed to Mutisya’s house and found Ruth had already died.
+After Mutisya fled the scene, the eldest child burst into loud screams, attracting the attention of neighbours, who rushed to Mutisya’s house and found Kaveke had already died.

-The neighbours, thereafter, alerted police, who arrived at the scene and took Ruth’s body to the Coast Provincial General Hospital morgue.
+The neighbours, thereafter, alerted police, who arrived at the scene and took Kaveke’s body to the Coast Provincial General Hospital morgue.

-The couple’s eldest child said her parents had — in the recent past — been embroiled in unending domestic wrangles.
+The couple’s eldest child said her parents had — in the recent past — been embroiled in unending marital conflict.